MikeAtWest/react-checkbox-tree/README.md

 To make it build, I have:
 * Commented out references to SCSS and ES linting.
-* Run 'gulp build' to create the /lib folder (which contaisn the compiled code used by the module).
+* Run 'gulp build' to create the /lib folder (which contains the compiled code used by the module).
 * Pushed the changes, including the built /lib folder to this repo.

 Now you can add a reference to this module in another project via: